ShudarshanKongkham/DataGeneration-VAE/README.md

 Feel free to explore the repository and experiment with generating new instrument sounds! 🎸🎹🎻🥁

-If you have any questions or need assistance, please contact [kongshan16@gmail.com] (mailto:kongshan16@gmail.com) or [shudarshan.s.kongkham@student.uts.edu.au] (mailto:shudarshan.s.kongkham@student.uts.edu.au).
+If you have any questions or need assistance, please contact [kongshan16@gmail.com](mailto:kongshan16@gmail.com) or [shudarshan.s.kongkham@student.uts.edu.au](mailto:shudarshan.s.kongkham@student.uts.edu.au).

 *Happy Sound Generating!*